 - They are generally larger loans starting from £5,000 up to in theory Millions of pounds depending on the property to act as security and the affordability of the borrower to repay the loan.
 In comparison an unsecured loan for most lenders will have a maximum borrowing limit of £25,000.

 - They carry more risk for the borrower as in the event you were unable to meet your loan repayments you home could be at risk of repossession.
 Your home could be repossessed to then sell and to repay back what you owe to the lender, plus the total of any interest and fees due.

 - The most popular reasons why people take out a secured loan is for home improvement works such as home extensions, new conservatories and kitchens.
 Borrowers also use larger loans to consolidate existing and more expensive debts to make their loan repayments more affordably and easier to manage.

 - If you have a low credit score or a history of bad credit then you have a greater chance of getting this type of loan when compared to a regular unsecured loan.
 This is because you’re able to provide the lender additional security and therefore this reduces the risk to the lender, which then in turn enables them to borrow you the money you need.

-- Loans for self-employed people, on benefits and pensioners with repayment terms available up to the age of 85.
+- Available for the self-employed, and contractors, on benefits and pensioners with repayment terms available up to the age of 85.

 - Secured loans are organised by loan brokers who act as intermediaries between you the borrower and the lender.
 They are able to quote you the loan you require and will also deal with any issues on your loan application.
 Loan brokers charge a fee for this service which is generally up to 15% of the loan amount and varies depending on how much you wish to borrow.
 The broker and any lender fees are added to the loan amount.